 Description: Is the underhand practice of targeting a competitor site with an attack on the vulnerabilities of that site.
 It has traditionally involved pointing a large number of low quality links to a website with the aim to lower its position on google rankings.

-Example of use: Use this code to add a no follow tag to a link Reboot online
+Example of use: Use this code to add a no follow attribute to a link on your page.

 You may hear us saying: “Your email promotions page should have a NOINDEX tag so that only existing customers can find it.”